AnushkaRajkumarlal/Amazon-clone--_--/README.md

--_- includes the project related to amazon clone , REMINDER :- but its doesnot include the img
+-_- includes the project related to amazon clone